 Infants and toddlers are a source of joy and happiness to a family, but they’re quite prone to accidents.
 They are at a stage where they can walk around and explore, but they’re not really aware of dangers around them.
-That’s the reason it is the responsibility of their parents or guardians and Salem Animal Control to make sure that the homes children live in are safe and child-friendly.
+That’s the reason it is the responsibility of their parents or guardians and Critter Control Cost to make sure that the homes children live in are safe and child-friendly.
 Here we will look into some of the common accident places in the home and discuss how you can make them safer for your children.

 The stairs is the very first one you should inspect.
 The danger of becoming careless when using stairs requires no excuse.
 Even adults easily get injured when they go up and down the staircase recklessly.
 And the injuries from stair-related mishaps are often serious.
 Below are a few ways to make stairs safer.

 · Including a soft rubber mat on the specific place where the stair finishes on the bottom to reduce injury

 · Placing a non-slip grip on the banisters